Books & Resources

 American Indian Contributions to the World: 15,000 Years of Inventions and Innovations This reference work contains over 450 entries providing a panorama of little-known information about the rich inventiveness of the American Indians.

-The Cosmic Serpent: DNA and the Origins of Knowledge This adventure in science and imagination, which the Medical Tribune said might herald "a Copernican revolution for the life sciences," leads the reader through unexplored jungles and uncharted aspects of mind to the heart of knowledge.
+The Cosmic Serpent: DNA and the Origins of Knowledge This adventure in science and imagination, which the Medical Tribune said might herald, "a Copernican revolution for the life sciences," leads the reader through unexplored jungles and uncharted aspects of mind to the heart of knowledge.
+In a first-person narrative of scientific discovery that opens new perspectives on biology, anthropology, and the limits of rationalism, The Cosmic Serpent reveals how startlingly different the world around us appears when we open our minds to it.

 As a Native American medicine person, Corbin listened to his own medicine people describe prophecies that were shocking and unbelievable to him as a child.
 Today he sees these ancient prophecies coming true, one after another.
 Corbin Harney shares the native view of life and the importance of living in balance with nature.
 He is asking for "the human" to awaken to the emergency the Earth is in today.
 Nuclear testing and the transportation of radioactive waste on our highways and railroads is life-threatening to all of us because truck and rail accidents are inevitable.
 What can we do?